Tachoni: Circumcision

 The tribe is rich in beliefs and taboos.
 The most elaborate cultural practice they have is circumcision.

 The Tachoni practice circumcision in August of every even year.
 When the boys are circumcised, they go hunting in the village's forest for birds and guineafowl (likhanga), and a meal is prepared for them when they return in the evening.
-Most meals for initiates are rich in protein and Ugali (a staple-food across Kenya, which is called 'Obusuma' in Tachoni) in order to replace blood lost during the circumcision.
+Most meals for initiates are rich in protein and Ugali (a staple-food across Kenya, which is called 'Ovusuma' in Tachoni) in order to replace blood lost during the circumcision.

 The Tachoni tribe believe in 'okhulicha' (rites of passage [the training of initiates in adult roles before they are considered to be adults]).
 The boys are taken to 'Esitabicha' where they are taught adult behavior.
 They are told secrets of the community which they are not to reveal to anyone.
 This is done by elderly members of the Tachoni community who have undergone the same ritual.
 They are taught Tachoni beliefs, philosophy, values and practices.